 Well-monitored groundwater depth (GWDin situ, negatively correlated with GWL) and WGHM-simulated GWSA (GWSAWGHM) were applied as independent benchmarks to validate igGWSA in five typical hotspots (Fig. 7).
 PCCs between igGWSA and GWDin situ reached −0.99 (p<0.01), −0.95 (p<0.01), and −0.96 (p<0.01) in North China Plain, Central Valley, and High Plains, respectively.
 Persistent declines in GWS were accompanied by distinct increases in GWD, both indicating substantial mass loss.
-For all the five hotspots, tremendous groundwater depletion revealed by igGWSA was highly consistent with GWSAWGHM in spite of differences in declining rates, with PCCs ranging from 0.95 (p<0.01) to 0.99 (p<0.01).
+For all the five hotspots, tremendous groundwater depletion revealed by igGWSA was highly consistent with GWSAWGHM, with PCCs ranging from 0.95 (p<0.01) to 0.99 (p<0.01).
 Validation results suggested that igGWSA was capable of detecting temporal evolution of groundwater resources.
 Unlike our comprehensive method, Jin and Feng (2013) obtained two GRACE-derived GWSA estimations based on GLDAS and WGHM by using simplified method and found that the amplitudes of GWSAWGHM were much smaller than these two simplified estimations.
-In comparison, our igGWSA are in high agreement with GWSAWGHM as demonstrated above, underscoring the importance of the full consideration of non-groundwater storage components.(2012)
+In comparison, our igGWSA are in high agreement with GWSAWGHM as demonstrated above, underscoring the importance of the full consideration of non-groundwater storage components.
+In terms of relative error, igGWSA exhibited a more pronounced decline than GWSAWGHM in Ganges-Brahmaputra and the Middle East, while showing a weaker decline in North China Plain, Central Valley, and High Plains (Fig. 7).
+The differences in the declining rates can be attributed, to some extent, to the uncertainties inherent to groundwater simulation in WGHM.
+Döll et al. (2014) found that the performance of WGHM in simulating groundwater depletion was directly influenced by model assumptions.
+For example, groundwater depletion was simulated best assuming irrigation at 70% of optimal water requirement.
+Moreover, Döll et al. (2012) suggested that WGHM possibly overestimated groundwater withdrawals in the High Plains aquifer, which was consistent with the negative RE as illustrated by Fig. 7c.